 - A. Technician A

 - B. Technician B

 - D. Neither A or B

 Answer A is correct.
-A stuck closed oil pressure bypass valve could cause high oil pressure and a ballooned oil filter.
+A stuck closed oil pressure bypass valve could cause a ballooned oil filter.

 Answer B is wrong.
-An open oil pressure valve results in low oil pressure.
+A stuck open oil pressure valve results in unfiltered oil.

 Answer C is wrong.
-The bypass valve protects the engine in case the filter gets clogged.
-The valve opens and allows the oil to bypass the filter element and run straight to the engine.
+The bypass valve protects the engine if the filter gets clogged.
+The valve opens, allowing the oil to bypass the filter element and run straight to the engine.